reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 ### nginx

 The nginx configuration file is located in `/mnt/hdd/nginx/nginx.conf`.
-The default parameters are enough, but it will be necessary to create your our own SSL certificate to connect `btc-rpc-explorer` and `electrs`.
+The default parameters are enough, but it will be necessary to create your our own SSL certificate to connect btc-rpc-explorer and electrs.

 So, move to the nginx data volume folder and generate a self-signed certificate running the following command: